qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 |

-Before proceeding further, let’s export this report and see what we get.
+Before proceeding further, let us export this report and see what we get.
-Exporting is done from the Report menu – in this case we select :guilabel:`Export Report as PDF` to render the whole report to a PDF file.
+Exporting is done from the :menuselection:`Report` menu – in this case we select :menuselection:`Export Report as PDF...` to render the whole report to a PDF file.
-Here’s the not-very-impressive result – a two page PDF consisting of our header and footer:
+Here is the not-very-impressive result – a two page PDF consisting of our header and footer:

 .. figure:: img/headerfooter.png